EmilHvitfeldt/smltar/docs/06_ml_regression.md

 scotus_test <- testing(scotus_split)
 ```

 Next, let's preprocess our data to get it ready for modeling using a recipe.
 We'll use both general preprocessing functions from **tidymodels** and specialized functions just for text from **textrecipes** in this preprocessing.
-What are the steps in creating this recipe?

 <div class="rmdpackage">
-<p><strong>textrecipes</strong> extends the <strong>recipes</strong> package by providing steps that turn columns containing text into numeric columns.
-These steps can perform the actions we explored in the first section of this book.</p>
+<p>The <strong>recipes</strong> package is part of <strong>tidymodels</strong> and provides functions for data preprocessing and feature engineering.
+The <strong>textrecipes</strong> package extends <strong>recipes</strong> by providing steps that create features for modeling from text, as we explored in the first five chapters of this book.</p>
 </div>

+What are the steps in creating this recipe?

 - First, we must specify in our initial `recipe()` statement the form of our model (with the formula `year ~ text`, meaning we will predict the year of each opinion from the text of that opinion) and what our training data is.
 - Then, we tokenize (Chapter \@ref(tokenization)) the text of the court opinions.